 Never Over Hone the Blade

-Make Sure to Invest in a High-quality Blade
+Invest in a High-quality Blade

 The most popular material type currently is carbon steel.
-The reason for this is that this material produces a sharp edge and is one of the easiest to hone yourself.
+The reason for this is that the material produces a sharp edge and is one of the easiest to hone yourself.
 Another popular straight razor blade type to consider is stainless steel.
 These blades are one of the easiest to maintain because they do not require oiling to prevent rust and corrosion.
 However, these blades are a bit more difficult to hone yourself.